allemandi/bible-validate/README.md

 > **Utilities for validating and parsing Bible references**
 >
-> Supports ESM, CommonJS, and UMD – works in modern builds, Node.js, and browsers.
+> Supports ESM, CommonJS, UMD, and TypeScript – works in modern builds, Node.js, and browsers.

 <!-- omit from toc -->